Philadelphia Nursing Home Infection Attorney

 When people are elderly or ill, infections may occur.
 However, infections do not always need to happen.
 Many times they go to advanced stages due to damp, unsanitary conditions and a failure to properly attend to the wound or infection early.
 An infection may be a sign of negligent care.

-At Rosenbaum and Associates our nursing home lawyers often investigate cases involving repeat urinary tract infections (UTIs), sepsis and pneumonia.
+At Rosenbaum and Associates our Philadelphia nursing home abuse lawyers often investigate cases involving repeat urinary tract infections (UTIs), sepsis and pneumonia.
 These infectious diseases occur more frequently in nursing home due to immunity and other issues that the elderly experience.
 Because the elder persons body is not as strong, they require extra attention and care to prevent and control infections.
 In 2010, the Pennsylvania Patient Safety Authority studied the impact of infection prevention practices on healthcare-associated infection.
 The study showed that implantation of “best practice” could greatly reduce the infection rates in Pennsylvania nursing homes.

 A resident who is not receiving proper care is more prone to skin break down and suppressed immunity, which does not allow their body to fight infections.
 Dehydration and malnutrition are key factors contributing to infections in nursing homes.
 If your loved one is having ongoing infections you should also look for signs of dehydration or significant weight loss.